EyeSeeTea/d2-docker/README.md

 ```

 ### Run SQL file in container

+Run SQL in a running Dhis2 instance.
+Note that some changes won't be visible depending on the cache policies of the instance.

 ```
 $ echo "update dashboard set name = 'Antenatal Care Name' where uid = 'nghVC4wtyzi'" > set-name.sql